mkordas/feedback-loops-presentation/README.md

 - unmeaningful exception: add more context and fail fast
 - struggling with technology: ask question on StackOverflow (and event answer by yourself)
 - struggling with project: add to knowledge base (README.md, wiki)

+### Unit Tests

+Have a suite of really fast and reliable tests
+- milliseconds (hundreds of tests per second)
+- very repeatable
+- run in parallel
+- fully isolated